 - Exploring and providing access to the high value business opportunities in both countries through enhanced communication and information dissemination among the key private sector players (exporters/importers, investors, SMEs)

-- Organizing Business to Business Matchmaking events for traders and investors
+- Organising Business to Business Matchmaking events for traders and investors

 - Facilitating participation of Afghan exporters in trade exhibitions in the UK